Skip to main content

 The master's programme European Studies on Society, Science and Technology:

-• Looks at the complex interactions between society, science and technology
+• explores the complex interactions between science, technology and society

-• Trains you as a problem definer, problem solver, and bridge builder
+• trains you to be a problem definer, problem solver and bridge builder

-• Offers exchange opportunities in the 2nd semester where you can conduct research abroad
+• exchange opportunities in the second semester: you conduct research at home or abroad

 What will you learn?